moby/moby/README.md

 Security is very important to us.
-If you have any issue regarding security, please disclose the information responsibly by sending an email to security@docker.com and not by creating a github issue.
+If you have any issue regarding security, please disclose the information responsibly by sending an email to security@docker.com and not by creating a GitHub issue.

 ## Better than VMs